MostafaIibrahim/Java_AndroidAutomotive-Track/Java_Notes/OOP_Session/ReadMe.md

 ------------------------------------------------------------------------------------------------
 ### Inheritance: The process by which one class can inherit the properties and behavior of another class
 - Is to extend the functionality of existing class
+- Inheritence--> Is A Relationship between Child and parent
+* So if we said that, The Dog is an animal.
+So this relation is inheritence
 - **Side Note**
 - **Obfuscator:Obfiscation which is shuffle the code in a vay that JVM can deal with it as encryption to protect the code from reverse engineering process + Reduce footprint of the code**,but level of difficulty could destroy all work
 - **Decompiler is the tool which used to reverse engineer compiled code**